ShreyaKhare/MNISTCNN/README.md

 # MNISTCNN
-'''Trains a simple convnet on the MNIST dataset.
+'''Trains a simple convnet on  MNIST dataset.

 Gets to 99.25% test accuracy after 12 epochs
 (there is still a lot of margin for parameter tuning).